smittytone/RingCLI/README.md

 The older ring’s BLE Device Info firmware version is `R02_3.00.17_240903`; the newer one’s is `RY02_3.00.33_250117`.
 Their hardware revisions are `R02_V3.0` and  `RY02_V3.0`, respectively.
 Apart from the colour, one ring is size 8, the other is size 9.
 Surely that can’t account for the slightly different hardware version?
 Maybe it does.

 What does all this mean for this project?
 That it is pursuing a moving target, and that the ring you buy may not operate entirely as expected.
 If you run into issues, in particular BLE errors, please let me know through the [issues system](https://github.com/smittytone/RingCLI/issues).
-The

 ## Release Notes